Fendev-repo/launch_school_120_object_oriented_programming/assignment_RPS_bonus_features/ex06_computer_personalities/README.md

 					commentary from each computer personality.
 					Example:
 						lost_round_comments = {
 						R2d2:['Beep-bee-bee-boop-bee-doo-weep',
-										'WOOOAH twee-vwoop VRrrUHD DEda dah:'],
+						WOOOAH twee-vwoop VRrrUHD DEda dah:'],
 						hal: ['I have just picked up a fault in the AE-35 unit.'], [' I know I've made some very poor decisions recently, but I can give you my complete assurance that my work will be back to normal.
 I've still got the greatest enthusiasm and confidence in the mission.
 And I want to help you.']
 						chappie: ['No. I can't shoot people.
 Chappie no crimes!'], ['You've hurt my people!'],
 						sonny: ['Technically I was never alive, but I appreciate your concern.'],
 						['Denser alloy.
 My father gave it to me.
 I think he wanted me to kill you.']
 						number_5: ['Hey, laser lips, your mama was a snow blower.'], ['Program say to kill, to disassemble, to make dead.
 Number 5 cannot.']
 			- What is the best way to introduce this commentary in the existing game?
 				I think the right way to introduce this new functionality into